huyquoctrinh/PRS-Med/README.md

-# LLM\_segmentation
+# PRS-Med

-**LLM\_segmentation** is a modular framework for training and inference of segmentation models powered by large language models (LLMs).
+**PRS-Med** is a modular framework for training and inference of segmentation models powered by large language models (LLMs).
 It integrates components like LLaVA, Segment Anything, and TinySAM to perform multimodal segmentation tasks.

 ## 🔧 Features